 Our critical accounting policies reflecting our estimates and judgments are described in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations," in our Annual Report on Form 10-K for the fiscal year ended February 2, 2019 filed with the SEC on March 29, 2019.
-There have been no significant changes to our critical accounting policies other than the implementation of a comprehensive new lease standard during the three months ended May 4, 2019.
+There have been no significant changes to our critical accounting policies other than the implementation of a comprehensive new lease standard during the first quarter of fiscal 2020.
 See "Part I, Item 1.
 Financial Statements - Note 2 - Lease Accounting" for further information on our accounting policies related to the implementation of the comprehensive new lease standard.